 Align the handpiece holder so that you are able to comfortably introduce a workpiece with your hands to the tip of the hand piece mounted in the supporting arm.
 It should be possible to comfortably place both hands and palms on the baseplate hand supports.
 You also have the option of changing the angle of inclination for the microscope.
 In order to do so, release the locking screw

-(16) on the stand, angle the the desired microscope to position and re-fasten the screw.
-A metal pin extends from the stand to support the microscope vour workina surface. on
+(14) on the stand, angle the microscope to the desired position and re-fasten the screw.
+A metal pin extends from the stand to support the microscope on your working surface.